 While teaching at Oxford College, Lewis formed a lasting friendship with JRR Tolkien.
 Lewis said to Tolkien that tales or myths are ‘lies and therefore worthless, even though breathed through silver’.
 ‘No’, said Tolkien, ‘they are not lies’.
 Tolkien went on to explain to Lewis that in Jesus Christ, the ancient stories or myths of a dying and rising God entered history and became fact.

 Twelve days later, Lewis wrote to another friend Arthur Greeves: “I have just passed on from believing in God to definitely believing in Christ – in Christianity.
 I will try to explain this another time.
 My long night talk with Dyson and Tolkien had a good deal to do with it”.
 CS Lewis recalls going by motorcycle with his brother Warren to Whipsnade Zoo, about thirty miles east of Oxford.
 “When we set out, I did not believe that Jesus Christ is the Son of God, and when we reached the zoo, I did”.
 In his autobiography Surprised by Joy, Lewis commented: “In the Trinity term of 1929 I gave in, and admitted that God was God…perhaps the most dejected and reluctant convert in all England”.

-This Christmas season, as you take your family and friends to see the Voyage of the Dawntreader, I invite you to discover with CS Lewis that Aslan is the Reason for the Season.
+This Christmas season, as you have your family and friends see the Voyage of the Dawntreader on the internet, I invite you to discover with CS Lewis that Aslan is the Reason for the Season.

 It is also posted on Amazon UK (paperback and ebook ), Amazon France (paperback and ebook), and Amazon Germany (paperback and ebook).